sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

 We can notice that, an instrcutor can upload the file, delete the file and modify the file, create buckets.
 The student can download the file uploaded in S3 by the instructor, but cannot create buckets.

+### NOTE : User Credentials have been provided to the students for logging into an AWS account by the instructor.
+Please refer the documentation mentioned in

+### 4. IAM Roles
+- **Description**: Enables you to delegate permissions to AWS services or external users.
+- **Common Uses**:
+  - Granting permissions to AWS services like Lambda functions to interact with other AWS resources without needing a separate IAM user.
+  - Allowing users from another AWS account to access specific resources in your account in a secure way.

 Here's an example of a policy structure that grants read-only access to an S3 bucket for Students User Group